 Calibration 238 Adding RCS for GRS certified organizations References: ASR-101-V2.1 (B3.1.1) Situation: Sometimes an organization is GRS certified but not RCS certified and needs to sell products as RCS certified.
 This includes cases where the organization is selling to an RCS certified brand and wants the organization to apply labels, as well as cases where products are identified as ineligible for GRS but eligible for RCS.
 Since the criteria of the RCS are all evaluated during a GRS audit, this is low risk.

-Calibration 238 Adding RCS for GRS certified organizations RCS certification is separate from GRS certification.
-The certification body shall only issue RCS transaction certificates to organizations (sellers) who are RCS certified.
-Products which carry RCS on-product claims shall not be included on a GRS transaction certificate.
+RCS certification is separate from GRS certification.
+The certification body sonly issue RCS transaction certificates to organizations (sellers) who are RC certified.
+Products which carry RCS on-product claims shall not be included GRS transaction certificate.
 When an organization is GRS certified and wishes to become RCS certified, the certification body may issue an RCS scope certificate for the same scope (facilities, process categories, etc) without conducting any additional auditing.
 In this case, the RCS scope certificate shall be issued with the same expiry date (scValidUntil) as the corresponding GRS scope certificate.
 RCS may be added as a standard to a multi-standard scope certificate which includes GRS (see ASR-103-V3.1 A5.6.3).
 Interpretation: The certification body may issue RCS transaction certificates for shipments prior to the issue date of the RCS scope certificate, provided that: a.
 The RCS scope certificate is issued before the RCS transaction certificate is issued; and b.
 The organization was GRS certified at the time of the shipment.
-Update: This calibration shall be applied only one time for a specific certified organization while it is certified to the GRS scope.
-After using this calibration once and if the certified organization wants to renew the RCS scope in the following certification cycle, an RCS audit shall be completed.
-UPDATED: 2025.01.01 Originally Published: 2023.10.31 Conformity and Iss sue Date: 1/1/2025 Status: Issued
+Update: This calibration shall be applied only one time for a specific certification while it is certified to the GRS scope.
+After using this calibrated and if the certified organization wants to renew the RCS scope in the follocertification cycle, an RCS audit shall be completed.
+UPDATED: 2025.01.01 Originally Published: 2023.10.31 Conformity and Iss ue Date: 1/1/2025 Status: Issued